-A little bit of luck and a fair share of agility and focus is what you need to master Egyptian Ratscrew.
-Want to learn more about this popular card game?
+A little bit of luck and a fair share of focus is what you need to master Egyptian Ratscrew.
 These Egyptian Ratscrew rules will guide you through the gameplay step-by-step.

 Read on and learn how to play Egyptian Ratscrew with your friends or family.

 Egyptian Ratscrew is a card-matching game where players compete to capture the entire deck.
 There are two ways to can accomplish this: luck or great focus.

 Length of Play: 15+ minutes